 The entrance to Bell Harbor Marina is a little tricky as it is hidden behind the docks and breakwater for the cruise ship lines.
 Once you find your way in, it is a nice marina with cement float docks, water, power and showers, and you are right downtown near Pike Place Markets and all the restaurants, Seattle Art museum and loads of other tourists stuff.

 We docked and went up to the Pier and waited for Bruce to arrive from the Seattle airport.
 He arrived some what frazzled by the travel from Boulder, but ready to enjoy some time on the water.
 It was great to have him on board and he felt like family from the start.
 We decided to get a quick lunch since Bruce had not eaten on the plane and then we took off for Blake Island State park.
 We found a mooring buoy and spent the night in a great spot watching the ferry make it's run and just enjoying being out on the water.
-I tried my luck at fishing, but to no avail and it was not a day I could use the crab pot.
-Crabbing is open Wednesday to Sunday for recreational fishing and we were a day early.

 1 comment: